lorenzetti-hep/lorenzetti/README.md

 ###  Digitalization

-Use third step output to feed `digit_trf` script.
+The digitalization process may be configured to use different energy estimation methods such as Optimal Filter (OF) and Constrained Optimal Filter (COF).
+It is also possible to simulate the crosstalk effect between adjacent calorimeter cells.
+More details on how to use such features, check the Customization section.
+In the digitalization step, it is used second step output to feed `digit_trf` script.
 For instance:

 ```
 digit_trf.py -i Zee.EVT.root -o Zee.ESD.root -nt 1